Overview

 - Surveys to understand young peoples' interest in involvement in fire-related efforts.

-Our research seeks to offer insights and recommendations in ways that uphold Indigenous sovereignty, empower worker wellbeing, support historically-excluded involvements, sustainable workplace environments, and encourage local, decentralized action.
+Our research seeks to offer insights and recommendations in ways that uphold Indigenous sovereignty, empower worker wellbeing, support historically-excluded involvement, cultivate sustainable environments, and encourage local, decentralized action.

 Our Results